snooppr/shotstars/README.md

 In Shotstars v0.3+ you can bypass the restrictions and scan repositories up to 500K stars/hour.
 Steps::
 1) register for an account on Github (if you don’t already have one);
-2) open your profile -> developer settings -> personal acces tokens -> generate new token;
+2) open your profile -> settings -> developer settings -> personal acces tokens -> generate new token;
 3) insert the resulting token (string) into in the field instead of None
 GNU/Linux & Android/Termux::
 `/home/{user}/ShotStars/results/config.ini`